nhsengland/datascience/docs/articles/posts/20250314_gen_ai_search_engagement.md

     - LLM as a judge article: https://nhsengland.github.io/datascience/articles/2024/12/31/LLM-as-a-Judge/
 slug: Gen-AI-Search-Engagement
 description: >
-    'Comms and Marketing worked with Will Poulett to market his project (using LLM as a judge) effectively.'
+    "A spotlight on how the project 'using LLM as a judge' was marketed effectively by Will Poulett."

 ---

 >*“There is no joy in possession without sharing.”*
 >*— Erasmus*

-Comms and Marketing worked with Will Poulett to market his project (using LLM as a judge) effectively.
+A spotlight on how the project 'using LLM as a judge' was marketed effectively by Will Poulett.
 <!-- more -->

 ## GEN AI Search Project – [Article on our website](https://nhsengland.github.io/datascience/articles/2024/12/31/LLM-as-a-Judge/)